 Early Life

 Drayton McLane Jr. was born on July 22, 1936, in Cameron, Texas.
-He comes from a family with a strong entrepreneurial background.
-His grandfather started a wholesale grocery business in 1894.
-Drayton Jr. began working in the family business at the age of nine, developing a strong work ethic from a young age.
+His father, Drayton McLane Sr., owned a wholesale grocery distribution center.
+Drayton Jr. began working for the family business at the age of nine.
+He graduated from C.H.
+Yoe High School in 1954.
+He earned a Bachelor's degree from Baylor University in 1958 and a Master of Business Administration from Michigan State University in 1959.

 Rise to Success